VictorCazanave/svg-maps/packages/uae/README.md

 This map is based on the work of [MapSVG](https://mapsvg.com).

-The original map is available [here](https://mapsvg.com/maps/united-arab-emirates) and free to be used in any custom project.
+The original map is available [here](https://mapsvg.com/maps/united-arab-emirates) under the [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) license.

 ### Changes